anbox-cloud/discourse-docs/ref/anbox-https-api.md

 }
 ```

-With this, perfetto will start to collect performance traces from the Anbox.
+With this, Perfetto will start to collect performance traces from the Anbox.

 Issue the following request to stop tracing: